darwyn123/azure-vm/README.md

 Licensing

-     Check the ✅I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights checkbox.
+     Check the I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights checkbox.